Geo-prediction2025/Tunnel/README.md

 Use of forward modeling program
+This program is written in Fortran and is used for advanced geological prediction.
+It requires compiling the environment first, and then using the tetgen grid subdivision software.
+The anisotropy control file is in the txt file res, and the main program is in the main file.Compile and run the program on the wondow10 system.
 The use of 1Tetgen
 The surface measurement point node should have it, and it should be declared again in the facet When there are multiple layers, they can be made in blocks or layers